rikosintie/Ubuntu4NetworkEngineers/docs/Introduction.md

 ----------------------------------------------------------------

 I don't have a license for Visio, I use the web based tool [Excalidraw](excalidraw.com) to create network diagrams.
 It's not as full featured as Visio but I know three Solutions Architects that have switched because it works on any OS and customers don't need Visio Viewers.
+In the Tools section of the guide I will show you an application called Draw.io that doesn't need an Internet connection to work.

 ### As a Network Engineer it Rocks